 Pigs in Research

 Pigs are highly intelligent and social animals that have been used in research for centuries.
-The most recent report on pigs used in research in the U.S. revealed that 50,094 pigs were used in research protocols in 2018, representing an 4% increase in use from 2017.
+The most recent report on pigs used in research in the U.S. revealed that 50,777 pigs were used in research protocols in 2019.

 Pigs are used in a wide variety of research areas, including agricultural and biomedical studies.
 They are used as general surgical models, in dermatological studies involving wound healing and plastic surgery procedures, in toxicology and pharmacology studies, and in transplantation studies, among other areas of research.